banuelosj/extent-checker-app/README.md

 ## How to use the application

+To use the app, just zoom and pan around the `Map`.
+There are event listeners on `MapView` `extent` and `zoom` properties.
+The coordinates will update on the left panel.
+A user can click on the blue copy icons to copy the text to the clipboard.
+A user can then paste the text directly to their app.

 This application has the ability to toggle between 2D and 3D views.
 When switching to a 3D `SceneView`, the view parameters will include the `camera` and its parameters (`heading`, `tilt`, `fov`, and `position`).

 This application has the ability to add data to the `Map` in the form of a `FeatureLayer`, and zoom to the layer's extent.
 This allows users to zoom to their data's extent immediatley, then modify it to fit their application's needs.